jchauhan08/student/navigation/about.md

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";
      var living_in_the_world = [
-    {"flag": "3/36/Flag_of_France.svg", "greeting": "Bonjour", "description": "France - Beautiful and historic"}, {"flag": "5/5c/Flag_of_Greece.svg", "greeting": "Yasou", "description": "Greece - The birthplace of democracy"}, {"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "India - Rich culture and heritage"}, {"flag": "a/a4/Flag_of_the_United_States.svg", "greeting": "Hello", "description": "USA - Land of opportunity"}, ];
+        {"flag": "b/bb/Flag_of_the_United_Kingdom.svg", "greeting": "Hello", "description": "United Kingdom - Rich history and culture"}, {"flag": "f/f3/Flag_of_Switzerland.svg", "greeting": "Grüezi", "description": "Switzerland - Known for mountains and chocolate"}, {"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "India - Rich culture and heritage"}, {"flag": "a/a4/Flag_of_the_United_States.svg", "greeting": "Hello", "description": "USA - Land of opportunity"}, ];